Get the Job: How to Answer 14 Common Sales Interview Questions

 How To Answer

-A qualified prospect resembles the product’s ideal customer profile (ICP) who has expressed interest in a need for our products or services.
+A qualified prospect resembles the product’s ideal customer profile (ICP) and has expressed interest in a need for our products or services.
 Not only do they require the solution, but they also express an ability to afford and decide to purchase.

 4. What do you do when a prospect says “no”?